Lerie History, Family Crest & Coats of Arms

 While many Irish names are familiar, their past incarnations are often shrouded in mystery, reflecting the ancient Gaelic heritage of their bearers.
 The original Gaelic form of the name Lerie is O Laoghaire, which was originally derived from Laoghaire, one of the most well-known personal names in ancient Ireland.

 The surname Lerie was first found in County Cork (Irish: Corcaigh) the ancient Kingdom of Deis Muin (Desmond), located on the southwest coast of Ireland in the province of Munster, where they held a family seat from ancient times.

 Early History of the Lerie family

-Another 171 words (12 lines of text) covering the years 117 and 1172 are included under the topic Early Lerie History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Lerie research.
+Another 86 words (6 lines of text) covering the years 117 and 1172 are included under the topic Early Lerie History in all our PDF Extended History products and printed products wherever possible.

 Lerie Spelling Variations